 Cookie targeting and online ads.

 Based on the hype we hear, you can run your campaign with no volunteers and a staff of one: a clever twentysomething armed with an iPad and the candidate's credit card.
 You've probably heard the pitch: He can develop full profiles on everyone in your voter database, based on their browsing history and Facebook data, which will enable you the candidate to reach tens of thousands of voters in the most effective manner ever imagined, by displaying your ads on their browser pages and Facebook views.

 Or so we're told.

 The technology certainly exists (and demonstrates itself every time an ad for tennis shoes pops up after you've shopped for a pair online).

-When you hear the word "targeted" in the same sentence as "online advertising", think of it as a shotgun blast instead of a rifle shot: you'll probably hit the target but it will take lots more lead and you'll hit things that were outside your aim.
+When you hear the word "targeted" in the same sentence as "online advertising", think of it as a shotgun blast instead of a rifle shot: some of the pattern will hit the bulls-eyebut many more pellets will hit outside the target.